docker/buildx/docs/reference/buildx_build.md

 --build-context=name=VALUE
 ```

 Define additional build context with specified contents.

+In a Dockerfile:

-In Dockerfile the context can be accessed when `FROM name` or `--from=name` is used.
+- the context can be accessed when `FROM name` or `--from=name` is used
-When Dockerfile defines a stage with the same name it is overwritten.
+- the context overrides a stage called `name` when used as `FROM ...
+AS name`
+- the context overrides a `#syntax` directive when used as `#syntax=name`

 The value can be a: